valeriobasile/PersEval/README.md

 python main.py --model-name meta-llama/Meta-Llama-3.1-8B-Instruct --type llm
 ```

-**Perspective**: weask the models to impersonate each user’s trait.
+**Perspective**: we ask the models to impersonate each user’s trait.
 We use this variant to test models without adaptation with a named user representation.
 We prompt the model for each available user trait.

 ```
 python main.py --named --model-name meta-llama/Meta-Llama-3.1-8B-Instruct --type llm